 Parental burnout is a real thing.
 Hands up if you’re feeling this.
 Or you know just keep reading.
 In a survey of over 2 000 parents, in Belgium, researchers found that just as likely as it is to burnout from being overworked, moms and dads can burn out too.

 Payments.
 Scheduling doctor appointments.
 Finding aftercare.
 Affording aftercare.
 Getting groceries.
+Parent-teacher meetings.
+School bake sales.
+Extra mural calendars.
 Can you spell exhaustion?

 Mental health is a major factor.
 It’s just still one of those things we overlook as adults.
 As parents, a little more selflessly because the focus is on those little people we’re doing it all for.
 They make it all worth it.
 And yes, those clichéd parenting quips are semi-inspiring to a mom or dad who’s just pulled an all-nighter but we need to stop doing that.

 We make it difficult for parents who are not coping to reach out and admit that they’re not.
-According to the survey, 12.9% of moms and 11.6% of dads experienced what researchers call, “high burnout”.
-In other words, these parents felt exhausted, less productive and emotionally withdrawn at least once a week.
+In other words, these parents felt exhausted, less productive and emotionally withdrawn for at least a week, but say nothing.

 Take a night off

 It may not solve all your parenting dilemmas but some time off can help.
-Taking a breather from the reality of overdue bills and figuring out this adulting thing may provide temporary solace.
+Taking a breather from the reality of overdue bills and figuring out this “adulting thing”, we also call life, may provide temporary solace.